 - Potential ratings

 Again, this is by no means an exhaustive list.
 The talent management metrics you choose will be displayed on your TMD and as such provide you with an easy-to-read, real-time user interface that shows you a graphical presentation of the current status and historical trends of your organization’s KPI’s.

-More about these talent management metrics in one of our upcoming posts, subscribe to stay up-to-date!
+More about these talent management metrics in one of our upcoming posts, subscribe and stay up-to-date.